mayahiro/go-inertia/README.md

 ## Status

-This project is preparing its first public release.
-The current target is `v0.1.0`.
+This project is in the v0 release line.
+Check the Git tags for available versions.

 ## Package Layout